40843245/OOXML/Word/structure/Prequisite Review 1 -- terms.md

 For example,

-A single-level numbered list,
+A multi-level numbered list,

 It will look like this

 1. First item

-    1.1 First subitem in first item
+   1.1.
+First subitem in first item

-    1.2 Second subitem in first item
+   1.2.
+Second subitem in first item

 ### about indentation
 #### hanging indentation